T145/black-mirror/README.md

 ### 🐙 Fetching GitHub Releases

-Recently, GitHub Release artifacts have been appearing with hashes after their names and before their file extensions.
+When the release action that uploads the builds artifacts to GitHub encounters an error, it will retry the upload and place an MD5 hash between the file's name and extension.

-It's not an issue with the build process, and only happens after being uploaded.
+The resulting artifact filename is then something like this: `black_domain-<MD5>.txt`

-Why this specifically has been happening is unknown, but here are some temporary workaround examples.
+Below are some workaround examples to fetch artifacts leveraging the GitHub API.

 #### Get all build artifacts